 While train accidents are rare in Fort Myers, they do happen.
 Injuries can range from minor cuts, scrapes, and bruises to catastrophic injuries and even death.
 As with any public transportation, railroads are responsible for keeping vehicles and equipment, including tracks, in good working condition.
 However, in some cases, accidents are caused by third parties, such as a vehicle crossing the tracks in front of an oncoming train.
 Because of the size and weight of the train, it cannot stop on a dime.
 When a train hits something on a track, especially something as large as a car or truck, there is a good chance of the train derailing.
-If you have been injured in a train wreck, contact Viles & Beckman, advocates for the injured since 1995, for a free case evaluation.
+If you have been injured in a train wreck, contact a Fort Myers personal injury lawyer at Viles & Beckman for a free case evaluation.
+Advocating for the injured since 1995,

 Train Accident Statistics

 According to the Bureau of Transportation, there were eight fatalities and 139 injuries in train accidents throughout the United States in 2018.
 Of the fatalities, none were caused by derailments, five were caused by collisions, and three were caused by other causes.
 Of the injuries, 24 were caused by derailments, 148 by collisions, and 21 by other causes.
 The total number of accidents in 2018 was 1,836.
 Of those, 1,327 were derailments, 86 were collisions, and 423 were other causes.

 In 2018 in Florida, train accidents accounted for 17 fatal crashes and 83 non-fatal casualties, according to the Federal Railroad Administration Office of Safety Analysis.
 That number has increased significantly for 2019 with 25 fatal accidents and 103 non-fatal casualties from January through April.
 The Administration did not speculate as to why the number increased significantly for the first part of 2019.

 For a free legal consultation with a train accident lawyer serving Fort Myers, call (239) 334-3933